Bookworm100/PistolShrimpDB/How does this work (Architectural Details).md

 Insert Class holds all information relating to inserts, including processing input.

 #### Functions:
-- generateRandomKey: Generates a random key if the user does not supply one or the user supplied one exists in the key value store
+- generateRandomKey: Generates a random key if the user does not supply one or the user supplied one exists in the key value store (now moved to SharedFunctions as InputFile.py uses it too)
 - generateNewRows: Creates a new row/entry based on either a user supplied key
 - handleInserts: parses matches to input used to insert a new row